Detroit Hard Money Lenders: Speedy Real Estate Loans

 What is a hard money lender?

 A hard money lender is a private individual or company that provides short-term loans secured by real estate.
-Unlike traditional banks, these lenders emphasize the property’s value rather than the borrower’s credit score.
+Unlike traditional banks, these lenders look at the property’s value rather than the borrower’s credit score.
 Most people who turn to this type of financing are house flippers and rental property buyers who need quick, flexible financing.

 Loan amounts are based on the after-repair value (ARV) of the property, which is its estimated value post-renovation.
 Typically, lenders provide a percentage of the ARV to ensure profitability and security.

-Interest rates for hard money loans range from 8% to 15%, with terms usually between six to 24 months.
+Interest rates for hard money loans range from 8% to 15%, with terms usually between six and 24 months.
 Additional costs may include origination fees, closing costs, and points (a percentage of the loan amount borrowers pay at closing).
 If you fail to repay the loan, the lender will take possession of the property to recoup their investment.

 How does a hard money loan work?